in

 It’s important to remember NOT to use very abrasive chemicals or materials on the surface as this will scratch the steel and leave it open to further corrosion.

-Removing rust from stainless steel requires little more than baking soda and even lemon juice or vinegar.
+Removing rust from stainless steel requires little more than baking soda and even lemon juice or white vinegar.

 Take some water and baking soda to make a thick paste, and then take a soft sponge or toothbrush and rub the paste gently on the rust spots.